 - Dataset 2: The challenge addressed is the identification of different types of mutations at different frequencies.
 The viral populations infecting a plant are usually composed of closely related virus genotypes, differing by a few SNPs (substitution) or indels (insertion or deletion) and at differing relative concentrations.
 Some variants can be missed depending on their frequencies, the bioinformatics strategy or the presence of sequencing errors (Lefterova et al., 2015).
 The same real data set from a naturally infected citrus as in dataset 1 has been used with the addition of artificial reads for the CTV MH323442 isolate, using 5 nearly identical sequences of this isolate, each differing by 1 substitution, 1 base deletion and 1 base insertion.
 Artificial reads for the unmutated MH323442 isolate have also been added to the dataset 2.
 The reads for the various MH323442 variants have been added at different frequencies.

-- Dataset 3: The challenge addressed is the detection of several viral/viroid species showing different frequencies and incomplete genome coverage.
+- Dataset 3: The challenge addressed is the detection of several viral/viroid species showing different frequencies and incomplete virus genome coverage.
 The assembly process can result in incomplete genome sequences, making virus identification challenging (Boonham et al., 2014), in particular when the whole genome is not completely covered, or when a genomic segment is absent or is covered by a low number of reads in the case of a multipartite virus.
 The real dataset corresponds to a mixed infection of grapevine rupestris vein feathering virus (GRVFV), grapevine rupestris stem pitting-associated virus (GRSPaV), grapevine leafroll-associated virus 2 (GLRaV2), hop stunt viroid (HSVd) and grapevine yellow speckle viroid 1 (GYSVd1) on grapevine.
-Reads assigned to GRSPaV, GRVFV and GLRaV2 have been randomly removed in order to obtain incomplete genome coverage for these 3 viruses.
+Reads assigned to GRSPaV, GRVFV and GLRaV2 have been randomly removed in order to obtain incomplete virus genome coverage for these 3 viruses.

 - Dataset 4: The challenge addressed is the detection of closely related viroids.
 Closely related virus/viroid species within a genus can share high nucleotide identities, leading to taxonomic assignation problems and complicating the identification of the virus/viroid (Thekke-Veetil et al., 2018).
 The real dataset is composed of mixed infections of grapevine red blotch virus (GRBV), grapevine rupestris stem pitting-associated virus (GRSPaV), hop stunt viroid (HSVd) and grapevine yellow speckle viroid 1 (GSYVd1) on grapevine (Reynard et al., 2018).
 Artificial reads of grapevine yellow speckle viroid 2 (GYSVd2) isolate DQ377131 have been added to the dataset.
 This reference shows a pairwise nucleotide identity of 73.9% with the consensus sequence of the naturally present GYSVd1, a portion of the two genomes being very similar while the other part show more variability.